furtiveJack/Outils_logiciels/projet/readme.md

 | defi12.txt 	    | 94 moves	(34ms)          |       48 moves	(189ms)         |

-You can see that the number of moves provided by the minimal solver is really smaller than for the naive solver.
+You can see that the number of moves provided by the minimal solver is really smaller than for the naive solver, but it takes more time to compute.
-But the naive solver is way much quicker to compute a solution.

 So if you just want to know if the game has a solution, you should use the DFS algorithm.
 If you want to know if it has a solution, AND play this solution, you should use the BFS algorithm.